Space

 For these reasons, Space agencies, including NASA and ESA, and our commercial customers have integrated ADVACAM’s radiation monitors into their spacecraft, probes, and satellites.

-Possessing the capability to determine the direction of incoming radiation, these monitors play a pivotal role in optimizing protective shielding.
+Our data-processing software, TraX Engine, was developed in cooperation with ESA to identify the properties of each particle.
+Possessing the capability to determine the direction of incoming radiation, our detectors play a pivotal role in optimizing protective shielding.
 Particularly useful when only one side of a vessel can be shielded, they allow for timely adjustments to incoming threats.

 Furthermore, by identifying each particle’s type, our cameras provide space weather forecasting.
 The Sun’s lighter and less harmful particles arrive on Earth up to 30 minutes ahead of the heavier, more dangerous ones, providing a valuable window for protective measures to be activated, including shutting down critical onboard systems as required.